NCAR/rda-bufr-decode-ADPupa/docs/README.md

 A complete listing of NCEP BUFR mnemonics can be found at: https://www.emc.ncep.noaa.gov/emc/pages/infrastructure/bufrlib/tables/bufrtab_tableb.html

-Following is a list of more commonly used mnemonics
+Following is a list of more commonly used mnemonics:
 ```
 MNEMONIC    DESCRIPTION
 ---------------------------------------------------